 Some staff may not know how to use the technology to join online meetings.

-Guidance on how to use the different functions within Vidyo/Microsoft Teams is available on the Trust intranet.
-Sign-post staff to these and also be prepared to spend time training staff on how to use the tools.
-Do not assume everyone knows how to use them.
+Guidance on how to use the different functions within Vidyo and Microsoft Teams is available on the Trust intranet.
+Signpost staff to these and be prepared to spend time training staff on how to use the tools.
+Don't assume everyone knows how to use them.